TECHNICAL DOCUMENTATION SOFTWARE

 Software for your technical documentation

-From individual documents to our document management system and process oriented dossier management, our module “dls | technical documentation” supports and simplifies the creation and updating of your technical documentation.
-For example in the context of the requirements of the Medical Device Regulation (MDR).
-Our process-oriented dossier management is versatile.
-For example it includes the creation of site master files, tool logbooks, drug master files, QM documentation, project folders, validation documentation and much more.
+From individual documents to our document management system and process-orientated dossier management — our ‘dls | technical documents’ module effectively supports the creation, updating and management of your technical documentation, e.g. in the context of the requirements of the Medical Device Regulation (MDR).
+Our process-orientated dossier management can be used in a variety of ways, e.g. to create site master files, tool logbooks, drug master files, QM documentation, project folders, validation documentation and much more.

 How do you benefit from the Technical Documentation software?